 The human body is amazing!
 I love learning about it and discovering how to work with it to ease issues, especially when chronic health conditions are at play.
 As a homeopathic doctor, I team up with natural bodily functions to increase healthy responses and decrease symptoms associated with illness.
 A natural survival technique that homeopathic doctors consider to be one of the most important natural defense mechanisms against viruses is a fever.
 During a fever, interferon, an antiviral chemical, is released and T-cells and B-cells increase.

 How Do T-Cells and B-Cells Fight Fevers?

-Helper T-Cells: These cells are the drivers and the coordinators of the immune defense.
+These cells are the drivers and coordinators of immune defense.
 They activate B-Cells and Killer T-Cells.

-B-cells: Search for substances called antigens that have stimulated the immune response; B-cells divide and produce antibodies that will directly:
+These cells search for substances called antigens that have stimulated the immune response.
+B-cells divide and produce antibodies that will directly:

 - Destroy antigens